DragonJoker/Castor3D/pages/build.md

 - CastorMeshConverter: Depends on Castor3D and wxWidgets.
 - CastorMeshUpgrader: Depends on Castor3D and wxWidgets.
 - ImgConverter: Depends on wxWidgets.
+- CastorTestLauncher: Depends on Castor3D.
+- DiffImage: Depends on CastorUtils.
+- Aria: Depends on CastorUtils, Boost, sqlite and wxWidgets.

 Documentation for CastorUtils and Castor3D can be generated using Doxygen.